ParaGroup/p3arsec/README.md

 * *gcc-pthreads-nornir* for the Pthreads implementation.
 * *gcc-openmp-nornir* for the OpenMP implementation.
 * *gcc-tbb-nornir* for the Intel TBB implementation.

+**ATTENTION: sudo rights are required since we need to perform some high-priviledge operations such as: reading the power consumption, dynamically scaling the clock frequency, etc...**

 # Contributors
 P<sup>3</sup>ARSEC has been developed by [Daniele De Sensi](mailto:d.desensi.software@gmail.com) and [Tiziano De Matteis](mailto:dematteis@di.unipi.it).